susiekim101/bruin-plan/README.md

 ```

 ## Cucumber testing
-To run and verify the Cucumber tests, run
+To run and verify the Cucumber tests make sure the frontend and backend servers are running and run
 ```
 npx cucumber-js test
 ```